The Dos And Don'ts Of Getting Your Makeup Professionally Done

 Many makeup pros talk about how it is best to focus on one feature to play up instead of trying to highlight them all.
 Trying to do a smokey eye and a bold lip at the same time can leave a harsh and overdone impression, and more is not always better when it comes to makeup.
 Instead of asking your artist to put a hundred different colors on your face, trust them when they have something more streamlined in mind.

 To achieve a balanced yet stunning look, ask your artist to curate your look around one feature you want to draw attention to.
 To pull focus toward your eyes, go for a smokey eye look.
 You can look to the '90s as key inspiration and as an aesthetic that is making a comeback.
 "The rise of the '90s smoke contrasts with the over-embellished, elaborate eye makeup of today," MAC makeup artist Dominic Skinner told Harper's Bazaar.
 "There's a chicness to the simplicity of a dark eyelid and a transition shade through the socket — it's classic so will always work."
-Your artist will likely pair a smokey eye with a nude or light pink lip color.
+Your artist will likely pair a smokey eye with a neutral or light pink lip color.

 In contrast, for a bold lip, keep it simple by going with a classic or deep red hue and then leaving the rest of your face bare or with minimal makeup to emphasize your lips and natural beauty (via Into The Gloss).